 So at Gillette Stadium in Foxborough, Massachusetts, you better believe NFL history was made as Thomas became the first female to ever officiate a NFL playoff game.
-Now, she’s making Super Bowl history.
+After that, the historic female referee made Super Bowl history.

 Sarah Thomas NFL Official

-It was a special moment for Thomas, no doubt, and being the first female official in the playoffs is incredible, but she hasn’t stopped there.
+It was a special moment for Thomas, and being the first female official in the playoffs is incredible, but the officiating trailblazer hasn't stopped there.